 For more than a decade I’ve been publishing blog posts about design, art, and other creative topics.
-It’s helped me to learn about different design approaches, new tools, clever ideas, inspiring work — all useful when collaborating with my own clients.
+It’s helped me to learn about different design approaches, new tools, clever ideas, inspiring work — all useful when collaborating with clients.

 Advice for design students

-The logo-related focus of my second blog led to an email from US publisher Peachpit, asking if I’d write with them.
+The logo-related focus of my second blog led to an email from US publisher Peachpit, asking if I’d write for them.
 A year later and the first edition of the Logo Design Love book was published — now a second edition available in eleven languages.

 Identity style guides from around the world

 This one’s all about the work of others.
 Talented designers and studios around the world have kindly contributed their identity case studies, sharing insights into the hows and whys of the work they produce.